Skip to content

 • Flavors: Sweet, creamy, and slightly salty.

-• Where to Find It: Common at morning markets, near transport hubs, and street vendors throughout the entire city.
+• Where to Find It: Common at morning markets, near transport hubs like Sathorn Pier, and street food vendors throughout the entire metropolitan area.

 • Best Time: Morning or as a quick snack.